The optical architecture of a heterogenous quantum network deployed in production facilities: Conclusion and future work

 \section{Conclusion and future work}

+Achieving the deployment of heterogeneous networks in production sites is a necessary step for the widespread adoption of quantum communication.
+To achieve this, in addition to the known issues that limit the range of QKD systems or their coexistence with other signals, there is the added complexity of installations in real facilities that host production networks.

+This paper provides a concise summary of the requirements for achieving this, as well as presenting an architecture that facilitates the integration of quantum systems into optical networks.
+This approach was validated in the Madrid quantum network during the implementation of the CiViC and OpenQKD projects.

-The MadQCI testbed not only addressed the challenge of installing 26 QKD multi-vendor modules in coexistence with classical equipment and communications, at 9 sites and 130~km of optical fibres.
-It has also addressed some high-level issues needed for real-world quantum networking such as the joint operation and management of classical and quantum resources; the integration in production sites of network operators and the fulfilment of their needs; the standardisation; or the quality assurance of the quantum-enhanced services provided.
+The Madrid quantum network addressed the challenge of installing 26 QKD multi-vendor modules in coexistence with classical equipment and communications, at 9 sites and 130~km of optical fibres.
+In addition, it tackled several high-level issues needed for real-world quantum networking such as the joint operation and management of classical and quantum resources; the integration into the production sites of network operators and the fulfilment of their needs; the standardisation; and the quality assurance of the quantum-enhanced services provided.

-In this way, it has been possible to present the results as a blueprint for large-scale quantum network deployments.
-The fundamentals of optical networking and quantum communications to support this goal have also been discussed.
-It has been important to characterise the networks in production, taking into account their complexity beyond the most basic components.

-Indeed, MadQCI was deployed in a multi-domain scenario, with the support of REDIMadrid and Telef\'onica Innovaci\'on Digital.
+Indeed, this network was deployed in a multi-domain scenario, with the support of REDIMadrid and Telef\'onica Innovaci\'on Digital.
 A multi-vendor quantum network---ID~Quantique, Huawei, Toshiba, R\&S and ADVA manufacturers---was installed with coexistence in production premises and real traffic examples.
-Several quantum and classical coexistence approaches were tested, ranging from more straightforward approaches to the testing of a switched QKD network.
+Several quantum and classical coexistence approaches were tested, ranging from straightforward approaches to a switched QKD network.
 In all cases, the premises, infrastructure elements, classical equipment and information systems were industrial and standard solutions, suitable for deployment in production sites.
-Firmware updates were needed to take the QKD-generated keys into the encryptors.
+Firmware updates were needed to enable the encryptors to use the quantum-distributed keys.
 The performance of two of these approaches has been presented, demonstrating their feasibility for larger deployments.

-The quantum connectivity achieved on each link has allowed to show how the SDN operation and management approach can be used to extend the performance to end-to-end quantum-enhanced services.
-The SD-QKD Stack enabled the testing of a large number of use cases.
-This software implemented several ETSI-QKD standards, ensuring that it is a valid solution for deployments with a more ambitious scope.
-It is based on a centralised operation and management of resources through a logically centralized controller and a set of agents at each node, as well as of LKMS modules.
-Not only encryption applications have been supported, but also other less proliferated primitives, such as, e.g., oblivious transfer.